-Cnova has set up receivables discounting programs with its banks.
-These programs meet the conditions for derecognition of financial assets under IFRS 9.
+Cnova relies on 2 receivables discounting programs with its banks.

+One contract (Eurofactor) meets the conditions for derecognition of financial assets under IFRS 9.
 Cnova considers that there is no risk of discounted receivables being cancelled by credit notes or being set off against liabilities.
-The other risks and rewards associated with the receivables have been transferred to the banks.
+The other risks and rewards associated with the receivables have been transferred to the bank.
 Consequently, as substantially all the risks and rewards have been transferred at the balance sheet date, the receivables are derecognized.